Fideres: Recent Cases

 Hagens Berman EMEA and Charles Lyndon won the carriage dispute on this landmark consumer class action affecting more than 50 million consumers.
 Evidence from Fideres and its in-house expert Dr. Chris Pike proved decisive in winning the carriage dispute between rival class actions.
 The Expert report analysed Amazon's market power within the relevant market and the anticompetitive nature of its conduct in manipulating the algorithm that allocates the Buy Box.
 It set out a damages analysis that quantified the harmful impact of the anticompetitive conduct on a class of more than 50 million consumers.
+In the carriage ruling ([2024] CAT 8, 5 February 2024), the Competition Appeal Tribunal considered which of the rival experts' methodologies was "clearly or distinctly better", and preferred the methodology advanced by Mr Hammond's expert as better aligned to the appropriate counterfactual.